MoonPoet/xaprb-src/content/blog/my-workout-regimen.md

 at Crossfit.

-I'll write about my "gym" next time---it's charitable to call it a gym and I've hardly spent anything on it.
+I'll write about my "gym" next time---it's charitable to call it a gym and I've spent little on it.
 A few months' subscription fees at a gym or box would be more than my gym has cost me.

 [Image via Pixabay](https://pixabay.com/p-1634765/)